mojaloop/documentation/deployment-guide/README.md

    ```bash
    helm --namespace demo --name moja install mojaloop/mojaloop -file {custom-values.yaml}
    ```
-   _Note: Download and customize the [https://github.com/mojaloop/helm/blob/master/mojaloop/values.yaml](https://github.com/mojaloop/helm/blob/master/mojaloop/values.yaml).
+   _Note: Download and customize the [values.yaml](https://github.com/mojaloop/helm/blob/master/mojaloop/values.yaml).
 Note that you should use the value file from the specific version that you will be installing._

+#### 5.2 Verifying Mojaloop Deployment

-7. Update your /ect/hosts for local deployment:
+1. Update your /ect/hosts for local deployment:

-   _Note: This is only applicable for local deployments_
+   _Note: This is only applicable for local deployments, and is not needed if you are configured a custom DNS or ingress rules via the [values.yaml](https://github.com/mojaloop/helm/blob/master/mojaloop/values.yaml)_

    ```bash
    vi /etc/hosts
    ```